animo/awesome-self-sovereign-identity/readme.md

 - [Uport Demo](https://uportlandia.uport.me/) - Before Veramo and Serto, Uport created this lovely demo in which you play around in a city where verifiable credentials are everywhere.
 - [Selv demo](https://selv.iota.org/demo/select) - At Iota they do it all, including digital identity.
 This demo uses real partnerships to show you how verifiable credentials will impact day to day life.
 - [walt.id demo](https://walt.id/get-started)
+- [SSI Snap demo](https://medium.com/@blockchainlabum/its-time-to-prove-your-worth-in-dao-ssi-using-metamask-snaps-part-1-3-cfed7c10e6f7) - In this demo, you will be able to obtain a credential presenting proof of competence that you can later use in DAO governance on our extended Snapshot.

 Low level: